jp-um/data_storage_workshop/README.md

 # Start a container from the mysql/mysql-server:latest image
 # You need to give this some time (takes longish to start)
 docker run --name some-mysql -e MYSQL_ROOT_HOST=% -e MYSQL_ROOT_PASSWORD=my-secret-pwd -d mysql/mysql-server:latest
-# this will tell you what is going on with your instance
+# This will tell you what is going on with your instance
 docker logs some-mysql
-# what are the docker containers running, you should see mysql
+# What are the docker containers running, you should see mysql
 docker ps
-# from the sql directory, import the structure of the database (and some
+# From the sql directory, import the structure of the database (and some
 # data) from the insurance.sql script file.
-docker exec -i some-mysql mysql -h0.0.0.0 -uroot -pmy-secret-pwd < insurance.sql
+docker exec -i some-mysql mysql -h0.0.0.0 -uroot -pmy-secret-pwd < sql/insurance.sql
-# use this if you want to run the client directly in the docker container
+# Use this if you want to run the client directly in the docker container
 docker exec -it some-mysql mysql -h0.0.0.0 -uroot -pmy-secret-pwd
+# Once in the mysql terminal, list all databases
+show databases;
+# Use our newly created db
+use insurance;
+# See the tables
+show tables;
+# See some data
+select * from driver;
+# To quit the mysql terminal
+\q
 ```
-Skip to the Jupyter Lab section, if you are only interested in running the mysql
+Skip to the [Jupyter Lab section](#jupyter-lab), if you are only interested in running the mysql
 exercise.

 # NoSQL Databases